eport29/Udacity-project-1/README.md

 ## Installation
-Project uses Jupyter Notebook, running Python 3 with the libraries numpy, pandas, matplotlib,
+Project uses Jupyter Notebook, running Python 3 with the libraries numpy, pandas, matplotlib, sklearn, and seaborn
 ## Project Motivation
-Question 1: The programming language preferred by non-professionals Question 2: Self-care  observations of all those who took the survey.
-Question 3: Job satisfaction and language
+Question 1: What is the gender and age distribution?
+Question 2: What is the purchase amount across age?
+Question 3: Is there a correlation between the product type, age, occupation, marital status and purchase?

 ## File descriptions
-Includes a jumpier notebook
+Includes a jupyter notebook and its HTML form.

-Blog
+CSV file of the dataset

 ## Results
-Throughout the notebook, I sought to answer three  general questions:

-Questions that pertain to the new coders such as language

-How is the self-care of the individual

-Which programming language has the highest job satisfaction?

-Data showed:

-JavaScript, C#, Java, SQL and Python are the most used languages by professional developers and therefore would be the most in demand and transferable skill between jobs.
-To support this, the most used frameworks are mostly JavaScript based.
-Agile is also the most popular methodology used by professional developers.

-Languages that are known and used by less professionals warrant higher salaries.

-Those who use less popular languages have higher job satisfaction but this may be a correlation between salary and job satisfaction.
+Interpretation of the results can be found on this blog [post] (https://medium.com/@erik.port29/first-data-science-blog-post-4c4187b8aa2e)

 ## Sources